pancaketaicho/100-days-of-code/log.md

 **Thoughts:** Feeling good.
 It's best if I don't let my mind worry too much about the future or try and talk myself out of practicing.
 Just do the work every day.
 Keep stepping.

+### Day 33: May 13, 2019, Monday

+**Today's Progress**: Finished Traversy Media's HTML5 Website with Responsive Layout tutorial.

+**Thoughts:** I think these tutorials are the most enjoyable thing of the learning process so far.
+The pace is fast and doesn't belabor the details on things I already understand.
+And it also shows me how to think aloud as I build something and fix problems as they arise.

+### Day 34: May 14, 2019, Tuesday

+**Today's Progress**: Started the Responsive Landing Page Using HTML, CSS and a Litte jQuery tutorial.

+**Thoughts:** Really good, got about halfway through.
+At the end of the session, though, I got a text issue on mobile where my results weren't matching the tutorial's.
+Don't know what's up.

+### Day 35: May 15, 2019, Wednesday

+**Today's Progress**: Responsive Landing Page Using HTML, CSS and a Litte jQuery tutorial con't.

+**Thoughts:** Spent the whole time trying to figure out why my mobile text wasn't fitting the way the tutorial's was.
+Didn't find an answer, just spent most of the time reviewing the tutorial video and going over my code.

+### Day 36: May 15, 2019, Thursday

+**Today's Progress**: Finished the Responsive Landing Page Using HTML, CSS and a Litte jQuery tutorial.

+**Thoughts:** I couldn't figure out the mobile text issue so I just moved on with the rest of the tutorial.
+At the end, though, I realized was going on with the mobile version.
+The resolution of the mobile window in my developer tools on Firefox weren't the same as the tutorial's.
+After changing my resolution to match, everything fit.
+But I realized that the page's formatting is a little different depending on the mobile device it's being viewed on.
+Seems like a whole big can of worms to get a page looking slick on every possible device...

 <!-- **Link to work:** [Calculator App](http://www.example.com) -->

 <!-- ### Day 1: June 27, Monday